DanielOgorchock/ST_Anything/README.md

   - On Mac, it's located in `~/Documents/Arduino/`.
   - On Windows, it's located in `C:\My Documents\Arduino`.
 - Look inside the `Arduino/Sketches` folder of the repo.
-- Copy and paste the `ST_Anything` sketch folder into your local Arduino sketches directory.
+- Copy and paste all of the `ST_Anything...` sketch folders into your local Arduino sketches directory.
 If you haven't created any sketches, you may not see the folder.
 In this case, feel free to create it.
 - Look inside the `Arduino/libraries` folder of the repo.
-- Copy and paste both the `ST_Anything` and `SmartThings`  (as well as all of the other new libraries from v1.2 and v1.3) folders into your local Arduino libraries directory.
-(Note: it may be wise to rename your existing 'SmartThings' library to prevent any overwriting if you have already downloaded the official release.)
+- Copy and paste both the `ST_Anything` and `SmartThings` (as well as all of the other library folders) into your local Arduino libraries directory.
-- Download DHT library from https://github.com/RobTillaart/Arduino/tree/master/libraries/DHTlib and copy dht.h, dht.cpp, and ReadMe.txt to your 'Arduino\libraries\DHT' folder.
-NOTE:  This library is now included in my github repo (v1.2)
-- Download the RCSwitch library from http://code.google.com/p/rc-switch/downloads/list?can=3&q= and copy it to your 'Arduino\libraries\RCSwitch' folder.
-NOTE:  This library is now included in my github repo (v1.2)
-- Open the ST_Anything.ino and see if it successfully compiles.
+- Open the ST_Anything_ThingsShield.ino and see if it successfully compiles.
 - WARNING:  If you are using an Arduino UNO, you will most likely need to comment out some of the devices in the sketch (both in the global variable declaration section as well as the setup() function) due to the UNO's limited 2 kilobytes of SRAM.
 Failing to do so will most likely result in unpredictable behavior.
 The Arduino MEGA 2560 has 8k of SRAM and has four Hardware Serial ports (UARTs).
 If you plan on using lots of devices, get the MEGA 2560.

 ##ST_Anything SmartThings Device Handler Installation Instructions